Sugar Free Cookie Dough (Safe Edible Recipe)

 What are you waiting for?
 Grab a bowl and get mixing!

-May I introduce to you, the temptation of the week--Chocolate Chip Healthy Cookie Dough.
+May I introduce to you, the temptation of the week, Chocolate Chip Healthy Cookie Dough.

-And you're going to want to make it now and stuff it in your mouth, and maybe hide in the closet and eat it.
+You're going to really thank me for this and you'll want to make it now and stuff it in your mouth, and maybe hide in the closet and eat it.

 But believe me, when you eat this vegan cookie dough you'll think you were eating the real thing.
-Tollhouse heaven, I'm telling you. 🙂
+Tollhouse heaven, I'm telling you.

-Why We LOVE this Paleo Edible Healthy Cookie Dough
+Why We LOVE this Sugar-free Cookie Dough

-When we're running all directions, it's great to be able to whip up something easy and healthy that will fill up my growing boys (boy can they EAT!!) and not take me a bunch of time.
-I really don't like buying packaged foods--no matter how healthy they are, because frankly, they are expensive.
+Our household is really busy.
+When we're running all directions, it's great to be able to whip up something easy and healthy that will fill up my growing boys and not take me a bunch of time.
+I really don't like buying packaged foods, no matter how healthy they are, because frankly, they are expensive.

 And due to my son's allergies, it's hard to find things that fit his diet, AND fit my frugal ways, AND pass my standards for being healthy enough.